Prodigy-Hacking/ProdigyMathGameHacking/Yama's Master Cheat Menu/README.md

-To Use, simply go to the "Bookmarklet" file, and make it a bookmarklet, or just copy and paste the raw script from the file "Hack Menu Script(Important!)"
+To use this hack menu, simply go to the "Bookmarklet" file, make it a bookmarklet (or just copy and paste the raw script from the file "Hack Menu Script(Important!)")

-Make sure Wills Cheat Menu dropwdown is DOWN, meaning you can see the hacks from it.
+Make sure that the Will's Cheat Menu dropwdown is OPEN, meaning that you can see the hacks from it.
 This lets you put in the Master Cheat Menu without a problem!